10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 food at lal qilla india lyme regis

-The restaurant itself is cosy, clean and comfortable should you want a table inside or you can order a take away and enjoy La Quilla’s flavours at home.
+The restaurant itself is cosy, clean and comfortable should you want a table inside or you can order a take away and enjoy La Qilla’s flavours at home.
 If you do choose to dine, make sure you bring your own booze.

 The details: